ellyrokeach/cs51a/README.md

 # cs51a

-i need to check if this is against academic policy
+I need to check if this is against academic policy.